• start here

 camp shoes: Teva Original

-Easy to slip on after hiking boots, great for giving feet a breather, and worked well for setting up camp and short bathroom walks.
+Easy to slip on after hiking boots and perfect for setting up camp and short bathroom walks.

 abnormally warm weather at Laguna de los Tres